christiansgithub/londonstock/README.md

-Azure functions could be used in place of something like a container app, although maintaining a lot of apps also has a downside in respect to maintenance.
+Azure functions could be used in place of something like a container app, splitting out the functionality into Azure Functions within the app, which could allow for better scaling although there are drawbacks such as the potential for cold starts.